tensorflow/community/rfcs/20201023-sig-models.md

 and maintain the code quality through the review process.
 Each group has the flexibility to operate differently.

-SIG is also a place for community discussions and sharing best practices of using TensorFlow 2 for state-of-the-art research.
-Furthermore, SIG provides product feedback to help TensorFlow to be improved.
+SIG Models is also a place for community discussions and sharing best practices of using TensorFlow 2 for state-of-the-art research.
+Furthermore, SIG Models provides product feedback to help TensorFlow to be improved.

 ## Who will be part of it?